AggieSportsAnalytics/NBADraft/README.md

 ...
 ```

-For our frontend, we created a hashmap in where we were able to convert the csv file with all of the prospects ito individual player cards for each player and make them visible on our web application
+For our frontend, we created a hashmap in which we were able to convert the CSV file with all of the prospects into individual player cards for each player and make them visible on our web application
 ```javascript
    let pickCounter = 1;